sadachi5/SA_wiregrid_analysis/README.md

             - if pol\_angle is Nan
             - if theta\_det\_err is >=0.5deg
         - If bolo_name is Nan and labels are corrected, bolo_name is corrected.
-            -  There are still mis-label in bolo_name related to the band.
+            -  There were corrected bolo_name labels.
+The band name in bolo_name was wrong.
 (534 bolos in ver10)
         - Rename theta\_det\_err\_total --> theta\_det\_err